 Euro Bar & Restaurant

 For over two decades, Cibo has consistently proved to be one of Auckland’s top restaurants through its premium food and stellar service.
 The restaurant enjoys all-day sun, resulting in its space being constantly bathed in natural light.
 Cibo exudes a feeling of exclusivity and luxury, and when you walk into the restaurant you will feel like you’ve been swept away from reality for a few hours.
-Pop a bottle of Champagne and order the eye fillet and crayfish.
+Pop a bottle of champagne and order the eye fillet and crayfish.
 This dish sees a juicy steak topped with grilled crayfish and is guaranteed to be the fanciest surf ‘n’ turf you will ever eat.
-But be sure to make room for dessert as the salted caramel and peanut brittle pavlova is out of this world.
+But be sure to leave room for dessert as the salted caramel and peanut brittle pavlova is out of this world.

 Parnell institution NSP is the place to be when the sun’s out and there’s fun to be had.
 With more than two decades of long lunching experience under its belt, you can trust NSP to deliver when it comes to casual dining with a refined edge.
 Its recently renovated courtyard is more covetable than ever, with a Paul Izzard designed space that transports diners to a Tuscan garden.
 Settle in with an Aperol Spritz or an NSP sour and graze away on the likes of burrata, lobster crostini, pan-fried gnocchi and, of course, woodfired pizza.

 With an adaptable space and Asian-fusion menu, The Golden Nest (the new incarnation of pumping Parnell eatery Woodpecker Hill) is perfect for those looking to add some spice to their day.
 With plates designed to share, icy cold beer and a buzzing atmosphere, The Golden Nest is just the place for a tasty lunch sesh.
 Order the cheeseburger bao and surrender to the possibility you may linger longer than you initially anticipated.